arthur-debiasi/e-commerce-challenge/README.md

 ```bash
 npm run dev
 ```
-This script starts both the client and server on development mode!
+This script starts both the client and server (on development mode)!

 ## 📜 Business Rules